Natural Adversaries: Fuzzing Autonomous Vehicles with Realistic Roadside Object Placements: Implementation and Evaluation

 \textbf{\emph{RQ1: Can \coolname produce valid scenarios?}} Given the specifications shown in Table~\ref{tab:restriction_spec}, we first investigate whether \coolname can effectively generate valid scenarios that satisfy them.
 We compare \coolname with randomly generated scenarios.
 Our evaluation involved analyzing 10,000 randomly generated scenarios, each with a fixed number of attack objects.
 Note that in these scenarios, we randomly place attack objects within a designated area, i.e., a 150m $\times$ 60m space in front of the AV.
 The results are shown in Table~\ref{tab:natural-scenario-percent}.
 Here, the numbers~(1 to 7) in the first row indicate the number of attack objects.
 We present the percentage of scenarios that satisfy the given specification.
 A higher percentage value indicates a greater number of valid scenarios.
 Rule2 and rule3 have been merged into one specification concerning the distance of fixed-position objects from the road.
 Likewise, rule4--6 are combined into one specification that evaluates the positioning of trees.
 This analysis demonstrates that a majority of the randomly generated scenarios are invalid with respect to public road design guidelines.
 Moreover, as the number of attack objects increases, the likelihood of scenarios deviating from these guidelines rises.
-This result indicates that most randomly generated scenarios are not `natural'.
+This result indicates that most randomly generated scenarios are not natural.
 For instance, these objects are often placed directly on the road, a violation of $\mathtt{rule1}$ or $\mathtt{rule9}$ as outlined in Table~\ref{tab:restriction_spec}.
-As shown by the final row of Table~\ref{tab:natural-scenario-percent}, \coolname succeeds in generating a higher proportion of natural scenarios with respect to the placement guidelines in Table~\ref{tab:restriction_spec}.
+As shown by the final row of Table~\ref{tab:natural-scenario-percent}, \coolname generates scenarios that satisfy the placement rules by construction (invalid mutations are discarded via lightweight constraint checks), yielding a much higher proportion of natural scenarios than random placement.

 \textbf{\emph{RQ2: Can natural attack scenarios cause traffic law violations?}} To answer this question, we applied our fuzzing algorithm to systematically test all testable traffic law specifications (including the multiple sub-laws) provided with the LawBreaker~\cite{Sun-Poskitt-et_al22a} tool.
 Our experiment covered all `testable' laws, excluding those that cannot be tested due to limitations in the simulator.
 For instance, traffic regulations related to traffic lights with arrow lights are non-testable because LGSVL only supports traffic lights with circular lights.